 The Geography department values enrichment activities, which includes inviting outside speakers to the school such as the Environment Agency, local government and pressure groups such as Cool Earth.

-Students will be participating in fieldwork investigations as early as year 7 and 8 to inform river and coastal enquiries.
-Students will also carry out a microclimate enquiry within the school grounds.
+Pupils will be participating in fieldwork investigations as early as year 7 and 8 to inform river and coastal enquiries.
+Pupils will also carry out a microclimate enquiry within the school grounds.

-Weekly intervention sessions are held for both KS3 and KS4 students.
-These are delivered according to the needs / requirements of the students in attendance.
+Weekly intervention sessions are held for both KS3 and KS4 pupils.
+These are delivered according to the needs/requirements of the pupils in attendance.

 Assessment & Key Performance Indicators